ReiKong/architecture-verb-list-generator/README.md

+## Architecture Verb List Generator
 ### Overview
 Made for Year 1 Architecture students at the National University of Singapore.
+Students select one verb that describes architecture and click "Generate" to receive a random verb.
+Using this combination, they are to develop a project that highlights these qualities of architecture.

 ### React + TypeScript + Vite